ROCm/Tensile/tuning/README.md

 -o|--output             the output of the analysis
--f                      frequency which the gpu was set at during validation -s                      the size of the datatype -h|--help               the help
+-f                      frequency which the gpu was set at during validation -s                      the size of the datatype
+-z			the log file used, in order to collect the call_count (--call_count) -g|--gpu                the gpu used when tuning -m|--mfma               whether mfma instructions were used during validation -h|--help               the help

 ```